vtereshkov/xdpw/README.md

 # XD Pascal Compiler for Windows

 ## Summary
-XD Pascal is a small educational compiler for a subset of the Pascal language.
-A native x86 machine code generator directly emits Windows executables.
-The compiler is self-hosting and supports floating-point arithmetic.
+XD Pascal is a small educational self-hosting compiler for a subset of the Pascal language.
+The software is in the public domain.
+It comes with absolutely no warranty.
+Any comments, suggestions, or bug reports are appreciated.
+Feel free to contact the author on GitHub or by e-mail VTereshkov@mail.ru.
+Enjoy.

 ### Features
 * Fast recursive descent parsing
 * Native x86 code generation (Windows executables)
+* Support for both console and GUI applications.
 * No external assembler or linker needed
 * Source file inclusion facility
 * Single-precision floating-point arithmetic (using the x87 FPU)
-* Compiler source for Delphi, Free Pascal, or XD Pascal itself
+* Compiler source for Delphi, Free Pascal and XD Pascal itself

 ## Detailed description
-### Preamble
-The software is in the public domain.
-It comes with absolutely no warranty.
-Any comments, suggestions, or bug reports are appreciated.
-Feel free to contact me on GitHub or by e-mail VTereshkov@mail.ru.
-Enjoy.

 ### Usage
 Type in the command prompt: